wasertech/Translator/README.md

 english_sentence = "This is just a simple phrase." or [
     "Those are multiples sentences.",
-    "If you have lots of them, load them directly from file", "To efficeienty batch translate them."
+    "If you have lots of them, load them directly from file.", "To efficiently batch translate them."
   ]
 french_sentence = translator.translate(english_sentence)